carljparker/checkins-uw-ios-hw6/readme.md

 number of things about the app that could be improved.

-- The pins which identify locations on the map do not implement a custom button, but instead use just the standard detail disclosure button: (i).
+- The pins which identify locations on the map do not implement a custom button to checkin for that location, but instead use just the standard detail disclosure button: (i).
 This is a usability issue.

 - When the user selects a location, the app simply saves the _title_ of the location, which in most cases is actually the address.
 It would be